-Thank you for your interest in the appointment of an Independent Member to the Board of Public Health Wales NHS Trust, the National Public Health Institute in Wales.
-Two new Independent Members are required to participate as a full members of the Board in overseeing the delivery of the strategy for the organisation.
+Thank you for your interest in the appointment of a Non-executive Director (Public Health) to the Board of Public Health Wales NHS Trust, the National Public Health Institute in Wales.
+A Non-executive Director (Public Health) is required to participate as a full member of the Board in overseeing the delivery of the strategy for the organisation.
 In addition, you will be expected to constructively challenge, to participate actively in the decision-making process of the Board and to scrutinise the performance of the Executive in meeting agreed goals and objectives.
-The attached Annexes provide details on the role of the Independent Members and the person specification, the role and responsibilities of Public Health Wales and the selection process.
+The attached Annex provides details on the role of the Non-executive Director (Public Health) and the person specification, the role and responsibilities of Public Health Wales and the selection process.